President & Chief Executive Officer

-In his role as Senior Vice President, Electricity Operations, Frank Mannarino leads EPCOR’s Distribution and Transmission (EDTI) businesses.
+In his role as Senior Vice President, Electricity Operations, Frank leads EPCOR’s Distribution and Transmission (EDTI) businesses.
 His team is responsible for the safe and reliable delivery of power to customers in the city of Edmonton, Alberta, along with wholesale energy transmission and sales, retail distribution and metering.
 Overall, EDTI distributes approximately 14% of the province’s energy consumption.

 Before being appointed to his current position, Frank was Divisional Vice President of Municipal Operations at EPCOR Water Canada, responsible for water, wastewater and water distribution operations in all Canadian municipalities that EPCOR serves.

 Frank held a number of senior roles in business and operations at Shell Canada prior to joining EPCOR in 2010.
 He holds a BSc in Chemical Engineering and an MBA, both from the University of Alberta.
 Frank serves on the Board of Directors of Edmonton's Telus World of Science.

-Amanda Rosychuk is Senior Vice President, responsible for providing leadership and governance in the cross-company functions of Human Resources, Information Services, Health, Safety and Environment and Public and Government Affairs.
+Amanda Rosychuk is responsible for providing leadership and governance in the cross-company functions of Human Resources, Information Services, Health, Safety and Environment and Public and Government Affairs.

 Prior to this position, Amanda served as Divisional Vice President, Business and Technical Services for EPCOR Water Services, where she was responsible for all shared services provided to Canadian operating regions.